unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="likelihood"></a>
 ### 8. Likelihood

-> A likelihood assignment describes the chances of occurrence of certain types of events or the chances of events to cause (or be followed by) other events.
+> A *Likelihood* assignment describes the chances of occurrence of certain types of events or the chances of events to cause (or be followed by) other events.

 In ArchiMate, *Likelihood* is represented by an *Assessment* with the stereotype «Likelihood», which can be connected to an event or the triggering association between events.
 Since there is no sense in assigning likelihood to individual events, the likelihood assignment should be understood as describing regularities, so applicable to types of events.